-- More about Third Settlement Reserve
+- More about George Kendall Riverside Reserve

-- Nearest Alternative BBQ: Caber Park.
+- Nearest Alternative BBQ: Silverwater Park

-21Eric Primrose Reserve, Rydalmere
+23Eric Primrose Reserve, Rydalmere

 The dual BBQs and picnic shelters at Eric Primrose Reserve are near Rydalmere ferry wharf.
 And are a great spot to watch the sun setting over Parramatta River.
 Unfortunately there are no toilets nearby at the moment.
-But that will change in 2018/19 when an amenities block is built, as part of the Eastern River Foreshore Transformation.
+But that will change later in 2019 when an amenities block is built, as part of the Eastern River Foreshore Transformation.